-Infrastructure such as water supply, power, sewerage and rain water discharge was meticulously designed.
+Infrastructure such as water supply, power, sewerage and rainwater discharge was meticulously designed.
 The concept of holding ponds helped in preventing the inundation of streets and buildings even during heavy monsoon rains.
 Thanks to this planned approach, the quality of infrastructure at Navi Mumbai today is much better than in most parts of Greater Mumbai.

-Navi Mumbai was added as the last mega settlement zone of the MMR region in ‘70s; other cities and conurbations already existed prior to the creation of this satellite city.
+Navi Mumbai was added as the last mega settlement zone of the MMR region in the ‘70s; other cities and conurbations already existed prior to the creation of this satellite city.
 Today, Navi Mumbai’s success as a city is vouchsafed by its tremendous growth over time.
 In a span of four decades, it has not only caught up with the existing settlements but has also become the second-largest settlement city within MMR in terms of population share.
-In the last decade, Navi Mumbai has grown at an incredible speed of 88 per cent, which is the highest growth rate in the region.
+In the last decade, Navi Mumbai has grown at an incredible speed of 88 percent, which is the highest growth rate in the region.

-Despite its fast growth, Navi Mumbai continues to be defined by a spatial openness which cannot be found anywhere else in MMR.
+Despite its fast growth, Navi Mumbai continues to be defined by a spatial openness that cannot be found anywhere else in MMR.
 Even given its high growth rate and burgeoning population size, the population density in Navi Mumbai – about one-third of the density of Greater Mumbai – is the lowest among all cities in the MMR region.
 This is one of Navi Mumbai’s key defining aspects and biggest USP as a real estate market – the quality of life available in this city.

-Navi Mumbai also ranks high in terms of social indicators like literacy rate, which is over 95 per cent among its predominantly middle income population, as well as social and civic infrastructure.
+Navi Mumbai also ranks high in terms of social indicators like literacy rate, which is over 95 percent among its predominantly middle-income population, as well as social and civic infrastructure.

 The success of Navi Mumbai can be largely attributed to the efficient integration of economic activities and infrastructure.
 Even before the development of the city, there were two major industrial clusters in existence here, namely TTC and Kalamboli.
-The new Plan envisaged growth of a new commercial district at CBD Belapur, an IT and Technology node at Mahape, wholesale and retail activity at Vashi, etc. All these economic nodes were later on integrated with the residential nodes by way of road and railway networks, and a good public transport system.
+The new Plan envisaged the growth of a new commercial district at CBD Belapur, an IT and Technology node at Mahape, wholesale and retail activity at Vashi, etc. All these economic nodes were later on integrated with the residential nodes by way of road and railway networks, and a good public transport system.

 As the human capital in the city grew, it started gathering strength in the Knowledge sector as well.
-Today, the city boats of many additional economic anchors such DAKC, Mind Space, Reliance Corporate Park and Siemens, to name a few.
+Today, the city boasts of many additional economic anchors such DAKC, Mind Space, Reliance Corporate Park and Siemens, to name a few.
 The only disappointment was CBD Belapur, which failed to attract the corporate sector from South Mumbai as initially envisaged.
 Today, CBD Belapur in fact faces huge competition from Bandra Kurla Complex (BKC) in Mumbai.

 What The Future Holds

 Navi Mumbai is now poised at the next stage of transition, which is likely to be by way of expansion of its services sector.
-The city already has most key ingredients like good human capital, support infrastructure and land availability to become a strong service sector hub.
+The city already has the most key ingredients like good human capital, support infrastructure and land availability to become a strong service sector hub.
 What it lacks is faster and smoother connectivity with the existing commercial hubs of Greater Mumbai, particularly the suburbs.
 Without such linkage, there are definitely pitfalls to a smooth transition for Navi Mumbai’s economy.